huggingface/datasets/CONTRIBUTING.md

 - Your datascript might require a difficult dummy data structure.
 In this case make sure you fully understand the data folder logit created by the function `_split_generators(...)` and expected by the function `_generate_examples(...)` of your dataset script.
 Also take a look at `tests/README.md` which lists different possible cases of how the dummy data should be created.

 - If the dummy data tests still fail, open a PR in the repo anyways and make a remark in the description that you need help creating the dummy data.

+If you're looking for more details about dataset scripts creation, please refer to the [documentation](https://huggingface.co/docs/datasets/add_dataset.html).